vonacht/cd2-docs/docs/mutators.md

     }
 }
 ```

-## Max
-Returns the maximum of a value.

-## Min
-Returns the minimum of a value.

 ## RandomChoicePerMission
 Choose one of a set of values for each mission.
 The choice is fixed to the seed of the mission.
 Subsequent plays of the same seed will use the same value.
 This mutator can be used with just `Choices`.
 In that case it will uniformly sample from the choices.